Ashishk25/CountWidget/README.md

 # CountWidget
-Android widget for no of items .usefull for in situation like shooping cart, orders etc
+Android widget for no of items .Usefull in situation like shooping cart , orders etc

 ## add this to your build.gradle app